 Vincent Ball (Dr John Pierre), Donald Wolfit (Dr Callistratus), Barbara Shelley (Madeleine Duval), Victor Maddern (Carl), William Devlin (Kurt Urach), Brian Coleman (Auron), Andrew Faulds (Wetzler), John Le Mesurier (Judge)

 Carlstadt, 1880.
 Physician John Pierre is sentenced to life in prison on a charge of manslaughter due to an attempt to transfuse blood that went wrong.
-The respected doctor who could have backed his research has written a letter denying all knowledge.
+The respected doctor who could have backed Pierre’s research has written a letter denying all knowledge.
 Pierre is transferred to a foreboding prison and meets its governor Dr Callistratus.
-Callistratus has pulled strings to have Pierre transferred here to assist in his research into rare blood disorders.
+Callistratus has pulled strings to have Pierre transferred there to assist in his research into rare blood disorders.
 Pierre begins work but hears rumours among fellow prisoners that Callistratus is conducting sinister experiments on them in the locked room beneath his laboratory.
-As Pierre’s fiancee Madeleine Duval enters the prison posing as Callistratus’s new housekeeper to find what happened to him, it becomes apparent that Callistratus has framed Pierre to have him incarcerated and is scheming to ensure that he stays.
+Pierre’s fiancee Madeleine Duval enters the prison posing as Callistratus’s new housekeeper to find what happened to him.
+Through this, it becomes apparent that Callistratus has framed Pierre to have him incarcerated and is scheming to ensure that he stays.